 A 1926 Mott Studios look at one of the Belasco's dressing rooms.
 It's one of 16 photos of the theatre in the California State Library set # 001415656.

 A 1926 Mott Studios look at the green room.
-There will be no trapping here.
-We're right underneath the stage.
+We're right underneath the stage, shown on the plans as being in removable sections.
 The doors at the right go to dressing rooms.
 The photo is one of 17 shots in the California State Library set # 001415683.
 The set includes two other takes of this view.
 This was one of four photos of the theatre in the August 1927 issue of Architectural Record.
 A version of it is also in the Los Angeles Public Library collection.

 The condition of the green room in 2008.
 Thanks to Eric Lynxwiler for his photo on Flickr